conceptree/polymer3-electron/README.md

 # polymer3-electron

-Simple demo project with a based polymer 3 app to electron
+Simple demo project to create a Electron Application based on polymer 3.